muntherabdlrahman/Code-102---Intro-to-Software-Development/README.md

 # Hello everyone
-#### Munther Abdlrahman, An electrical engineer, I'm so motivieted to new more about software world.
+#### Munther Abdlrahman, An electrical engineer, I'm so motivieted to know more about software world.